Diploma in Cybersecurity & Digital Forensics (N94)

 Immerse yourself in realistic cybersecurity scenarios with CSF’s hands-on learning approach.
 You will learn to use industry-recognised platforms and tools such as Cisco’s Networking Academy, EC-Council’s CodeRed & CyberQ, Group IB’s Managed Extended Detection and Response (Managed XDR), and many more.
 You will also have the chance to work on real-world projects in areas such as bug hunting, penetration testing, and cyber threat intelligence.
 Plus, hone your cybersecurity skills through masterclasses led by cybersecurity professionals and put your abilities to the test in exciting Capture the Flag competitions.

 Fast-track your university journey with our pathways to SMU and SUTD!
 These programmes let you take university modules during your diploma studies.
 For the SMU Pathway, you’ll gain advanced placement in their Information Systems and Computing Science programmes.
-Meanwhile, the SUTD Pathway allows you to explore humanities and science modules that count towards your degree at SUTD.
+Meanwhile, the Poly SUTD Scholars Programme allows you to explore humanities and science modules that count towards your degree at SUTD.

-Embark on a tailored learning journey in your third year by selecting from our specialisations or going on the versatile General Track.
+Embark on a tailored learning journey in your third year by selecting from our specialisations.

 • AI for Cybersecurity